kepano/obsidian-minimal/docs/Home.md

 ---
 description: Minimal is an open source distraction-free theme for Obsidian, by @kepano.
-Minimal makes it easy to customize the appearance of Obsidian, to create your ideal thought processing environment.
+Minimal makes it easy to customize the appearance of Obsidian, to create your ideal writing interface.
 cssclasses:
   - home-page
   - alt-title